How to Use submitit

 setup=["export JAX_PLATFORMS=''"],

-)For whatever reason, we cannot import Jax without a GPU.
+)For whatever reason, we cannot import JAX without a GPU.
 That is, if

 you run import jax with jax[cuda12] installed